CSA-OCP-GER/unicorn/challenges.ingress.md

 - Deploy an ingress controller
 - Define ingress rules
-- Learn how to integrate Let's Encrypt certs
 - IP Whitelisting to limit access to certain applications
 - Achieve rate limiting with an ingress controller
 - Enable Basic Auth
-- Delegate Authentication to Azure Active Directory
+- Delegate Authentication to Azure Active Directory and learn how to integrate Let's Encrypt

 ## Kubernetes Ingress Controller ##